infinitymdm/cs5783project/ieee/main.typ

     ]
 ) <alg-greedy>

+= Results <results>

+== Fine-Tuned LDMs
+We generated 9 model configurations with the hyperparameters shown in @fig-hyperparams using `cin256` as a base model.
+Each model was trained on a single epoch through the subset of 50,000 random training images and validated against 5,000 random validation images selected from ImageNet.
+The loss of each model against this validation set is displayed in @fig-losses.

+#figure(
+    table(
+        columns: 2,
+        table.header([*Model ID*], [*Validation Loss*]),
+        [cin256],  [1.0004303455352783],
+        [ldm1],    [1.0004701614379883],
+        [ldm2],    [1.0004701614379883],
+        [ldm3],    [1.0004701614379883],
+        [ldm4],    [1.0003424882888794],
+        [ldm5],    [1.0003424882888794],
+        [ldm6],    [1.0003424882888794],
+        [ldm7],    [1.0000524520874023],
+        [ldm8],    [1.0000524520874023],
+        [ldm9],    [1.0000524520874023],
+        [uniform], [1.0004701614379883]
+    ),
+    caption: [Loss of each model against 5,000 validation images] ) <fig-losses>

+After training, we sampled the fine-tuned models to evaluate their performance.
+Several generated samples are displayed in @fig-ldm1-samples.
+Based on the results we suspect that there was a problem in the training or sampling process that we were unable to identify within the project timeline.

+#figure(
+    grid(
+        columns: 2,
+        image("ldm1/sample_-00001.png"),
+        image("ldm1/sample_000000.png"),
+        image("ldm1/sample_000001.png"),
+        image("ldm1/sample_000002.png"),
+    ),
+    caption: [
+        4 class-conditioned samples from the fine-tuned `ldm1` model.
+Each image is generated using conditioned sampling, where a class label is provided as input to the model.
+    ]
+) <fig-ldm1-samples>

+While we were not able to identify the issue within the timeline of this project, we have some guesses as to what could have caused this problem.
+We observed similar sampling behavior with the base `cin256` model when we loaded its parameters into a model incorrectly.
+It is possible that something similar is occuring here: either the parameters of the model are being saved to a file incorrectly, or they are being loaded from file incorrectly.
+Unfortunately, we have thus far been unable to find such an error in our code; the dictionary of parameters for each fine-tuned model appears to share the same shape and structure as the base `cin256` model when printed to console.

+== Uniform LDM Soup
+We applied the uniform soup recipe to our ensemble of 9 fine-tuned models, producing the resulting `uniform` model.
+Using the same sampling routine that was applied to `cin256`, we sampled the new `uniform` model.
+Several samples are displayed in @fig-uniform-samples.

+#figure(
+    grid(
+        columns: 2,
+        image("uniform/sample_-00001.png"),
+        image("uniform/sample_000000.png"),
+        image("uniform/sample_000001.png"),
+        image("uniform/sample_000002.png"),
+    ),
+    caption: [4 class-conditioned samples from the `uniform` model.]
+) <fig-uniform-samples>

+Unsurprisingly, the `uniform` model exhibits the same behavior as the finely tuned models used to create it.
+While the samples appear to be perceptually identical, they have different SHA256 digests.
+Therefore we assume that at least some of their content differs, though it may not be easily discernible by eye.

+As with the fine-tuned models, the uniform model was evaluated against the same ImageNet validation subset.
+The loss is reported in @fig-losses

+== Greedy LDM Soup
 Unfortunately, because the greedy soup code uses categorical cross-entropy loss as its measure of performance, we were unable to produce an improved model using the greedy soup algorithm.
 This is due to the non-convergent loss behavior of latent diffusion model training: from epoch to epoch,